vippsas/vipps-partner/README.md

 * The application has been declined.
 Vipps only informs the merchant about this, not the partner.
 The reason for declining may be related to risk and compliance, and thus sensitive.

-**Please note:** Partners should always check with the merchant for an updated status before contacting Vipps.

 ## How to change partners for a merchant